-9 If a non-generic is purchased when a generic is available, the participant must pay a penalty of the difference in drug cost of the non-generic drug over its generic equivalent.
-This penalty does not accumulate toward the Deductible or the Maximum Out-of-Pocket limit.
+If a non-generic drug is purchased when a generic drug is available, the participant must pay a penalty of the difference in drug cost of the non-generic drug over its generic equivalent.
+This penalty does not accumulate toward the deductible or the maximum out-of-pocket limit.

-$^{^{10}}$ A 90-day supply of maintenance drugs can be filled either by Walgreens or by mail order.
+A 90-day supply of maintenance drugs can be filled either by member selected retail pharmacy (Walgreens or CVS) or by mail order.
 Prices may vary.